Parabolic subalgebras, parabolic buildings and parabolic projection

 The core results of the paper appear in Section~\ref{s:gta}, where we show that the parabolic subalgebras of a reductive Lie algebra $\g$ form the simplices of a Tits' building.
 This theory has a formidable reputation, but has become more approachable in recent years as the key concepts have become better understood.
 More recent approaches emphasise chamber \grsys/s~\cite{Eve:sib,Ron:lb,Tits:lab,Wei:ssb} rather than simplicial complexes~\cite{Gar:bcg,Tits:bst}.
 In particular, these approaches make explicit the labelling corresponding to the nodes of the Coxeter--Dynkin diagram in the parabolic case.
 Unfortunately, the modern definition of buildings incorporates an abstraction of the Bruhat decomposition, which is a nontrivial result in representation theory.
 In order to address these issues, we adopt a concise hybrid approach to buildings, which combines the original viewpoint (using ``apartments'') with more recent approaches using chamber \grsys/s.
-Following~\cite{AbBr:bta,Ron:lb,Wei:ssb}, we develop sufficient theory to derive the abstract Bruhat decomposition (Theorem~\ref{t:abstract-bruhat}) for strongly transitive buildings.
+Following~\cite{AbBr:bta,Ron:lb,Wei:ssb}, we develop sufficient theory to derive an abstract Bruhat decomposition (Theorem~\ref{t:abstract-bruhat}) for strongly transitive buildings.
 We use this to obtain (in Theorem~\ref{t:bruhat}) the Bruhat decomposition from conjugacy results for minimal parabolic subalgebras and their Levi subalgebras, which we also prove.
+This result is well-known in the context of algebraic groups, using Tits' \emph{$(B,N)$-pairs}, but our methods are almost entirely different.

-In Section~\ref{s:ppgc}, we turn finally to \emph{parabolic projection}, which, given a fixed parabolic subalgebra $\q\leq\g$, projects arbitrary parabolic subalgebras of $\g$ onto parabolic subalgebras of the reductive Levi quotient $\q_0$.
+In Section~\ref{s:ppgc}, we turn finally to \emph{parabolic projection}, which, for a given fixed parabolic subalgebra $\q\leq\g$, projects arbitrary parabolic subalgebras of $\g$ onto parabolic subalgebras of the reductive Levi quotient $\q_0$ of $\q$.
 This idea was originally developed by A. Macpherson and the first author~\cite{Mac:scsp} using root systems and standard parabolic subgroups.
 The analysis here is based instead on Proposition~\ref{p:par-pair} which gives an explicit formula for the projection.
 The main result is Theorem~\ref{t:pp-morphism}, in which parabolic projection is shown to be a morphism of chamber \grsys/s when restricted to weakly opposite subalgebras.
 This is the basis for constructions of geometric configurations (see~\cite{Nop:pp}) that we shall pursue elsewhere.

 \acknowledge